BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

 ## If you have firmware version 1.31 then try and downgrade using my [patched version of KingSong SoftTuner](https://github.com/BenjaminSoelberg/kingsong-soft-tuner-hack) app for android

+## I need access to a scooter with firmware 1.31 to fix that version too.
+If you want this version fixes then please lend me a scooter to work on.
+I live in Copenhagen, Denmark.

 If you have problems with any/other firmwares then please create an issue [here](https://github.com/BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/issues/new/choose)

 ## Android test results